-Mujadara, also known as lentils and rice, is a Middle Eastern side dish or can be a meal if served with salad.
+Mujadara, also known as lentils and rice, is a Middle Eastern side dish or can be a meal with salad or meat.
 A combination of amazing flavors coming from the stock, olive oil, and caramelized onion.
-I'm sharing a vegan Mujadara recipe, but you can use chicken stock instead of vegetable stock, the taste will amaze you.
-Perfectly seasoned and fluffy rice garnished with crispy onion slices to add a wonderful texture to this dish!
+I'm sharing a vegan and gluten-free Mujadara recipe, but you can use chicken stock instead of vegetable stock; the taste will amaze you.
+Perfectly seasoned and fluffy rice garnished with crispy onion slices adds a wonderful texture to this dish!
 Watch the video for the lentils and rice recipe tutorial.
 Don't forget to try my Bulgur Mujadara.

-Mujadara is a Lebanese side dish, and it is cooked slightly different in different Middle Eastern countries.
-In some recipes you will find the addition of cumin; in another recipe it is cinnamon.
-Mujadara is known as a poor man's food or a poor man's lunch.
-On the internet, you can find it written as mujaddara, mejadara, and mojadara!
+Mujadara is a Lebanese side dish, and it is cooked slightly differently in different Middle Eastern countries.
+In some recipes, you will find the addition of cumin; in another recipe, it is cinnamon.
+Mujadara is a poor man's food or a poor man's lunch.
+You can find it written on the internet as mujaddara, mejadara, and mojadara!

 You will spend a minimum amount of money imagined making this dish compared to the mind-blowing delicious flavor.
-Mujadara consists of rice, lentils, olive oil or regular oil, salt, and stock.
+Mujadara consists of rice, lentils, oil, salt, onion, and stock.

-This vegan dish is quick to prepare; the only lengthy process is caramelizing the onion, which can take up to 8 minutes.
+Lentils and rice a vegan side dish, is quick to prepare; the only lengthy process is caramelizing the onion, which can take up to 8 minutes.
 After caramelizing the onion, all you need is 20 minutes to cook the rest of the ingredients and serve the dinner in a short time.
-Mujadara is perfect for those who live in a dorm and for camping, it is a very light dinner.
+Mujadara recipe is perfect for those who live in dorms and for camping.
+It is a very light dinner and full of nutrients.

 To make the Mujadara you will need:

-Green lentils or Brown.
-You will find small and large size green lentils, use the small sized ones since it cooks faster, otherwise the large ones are fine.
+Green lentils - You will find small and large size green lentils, use the small ones since it cooks faster; otherwise, the large ones are fine.
 You can use brown lentils in this recipe and follow the same cooking method.
 I have to mention that aged lentils despite their size, take a long time to cook.

-Olive oil.
-The caramelized onions enhance the flavor, but when fried in olive oil, it tastes much better.
-Olive oil can be used in cooking but shouldn't reach a smoking point, a tip to help you save more of your olive oil and cook safely is by adding another cooking oil like canola or sunflower oil to the olive oil you have poured in the pan.
-But if you are fine with frying the onion on low heat and give it its time to caramelize then you are fine using olive oil alone!
+Olive oil - The caramelized onions enhance the flavor, but it tastes much better when fried in olive oil.
+The oil can be used in cooking but shouldn't reach a smoking point.
+A tip to help you save some of the oil and cook safely is, adding another cooking oil like canola or sunflower oil.

-Rice.
-Long grain rice is best for this recipe, but you can use short grain rice and even brown rice.
+Rice - Long grain basmati rice is the best for this recipe, but you can use short grain rice and brown rice.
 What you have to keep in mind is cooking time.
-Parboiled rice and brown rice take longer time to cook.
+Parboiled rice and brown rice take a longer time to cook.

-Vegetable stock.
-Use your favorite vegetable stock, or you can use vegetable bouillon instead.
-Low sodium stock is better, so you have control over seasoning the Mujadara.
+Vegetable stock - Use your favorite vegetable stock or use vegetable bouillon instead.
+Low sodium stock is better, so you control the Mujadara seasoning.

 How to Cook Mujadara

-In the recipe card below, you will find two ways of making Mujadara, one is one stovetop using a pan, and the other way is by using a pressure cooker.
+In the recipe card below, you will find two ways of making lentils and rice recipe: one stovetop using a pan/pot, and the other is by using a pressure cooker or instant pot.

 In short, the process of making Mujadara is:

-- Cover the pan and cook on low heat for 15 minutes.
+- Cover the pan and let ingredients simmer on low heat for 15 to 17 minutes.

 How to serve Mujadara